Nfinley/Portfolio/README.md

 ## Develop locally

 - Run `yarn run develop`
-- To publish commit the code and then: `yarn run deploy`
+- To publish: commit the code and then: `yarn run deploy`

 Special thanks to [Jacobo Martinez](https://github.com/cobidev) for creating this template